-Some goals demand that you improve yourself and get out of that hella comfort zone.
+Some goals demand that you improve yourself and get out of that comfort zone.
 And this is where usually the going gets tough.

 I recently read Chop Wood Carry Water by Joshua Medcalf.
 It says a lot about trusting the process.

-Another advantage of sticking to the process is that you could test and figure out what are you doing right.
+Another advantage of sticking to the process is that you could test and figure out what you are doing right.

 The process takes time.
 And this time gives you experience.
 Eventually, this experience allows you to learn and focus.

-The Key Takeaways from the “Think Small: The Surprisingly Simple Ways To Reach Big Goals”
+The Key Takeaways From The “Think Small: The Surprisingly Simple Ways To Reach Big Goals”

 Let’s wrap up the key points from this summary:

 - Set clear and concise goals with effective rules and deadlines.